supatt-lab/r3Cseq/README.md

 # Important update
 The BioC3.9 in R3.6 will not anymore support the _RangedData_ which is mainly used by r3Cseq in previous versions.
-The updated version of r3Cseq from the GitHub has therefore migrated codes to use the _GRanges_ to support BioC3.9 in R3.6.
+The updated version of r3Cseq has been migrated to use the _GRanges_ to support BioC3.9 in R3.6.

 # Documentation